Orbital dynamics and histories of satellite galaxies around Milky Way-mass galaxies in the FIRE simulations: Results

-Because the fraction of splashback orbits is higher for satellites with growing pericenters compared to the remaining population with multiple pericenters, this suggests that perturbations at $d \gtrsim R_{\rm 200m,host}$ may play a key role in causing this population.
-This behavior is apparent in satellites B and D of Figure~\ref{fig:torqued_orbits}, where large spikes in $\ell$ occur near apocenters, some of which are beyond $R_{\rm 200m,host}$.
+Because the fraction of splashback orbits is higher for satellites with growing pericentres compared to the remaining population with multiple pericentres, this suggests that perturbations at $d \gtrsim R_{\rm 200m,host}$ may play a key role in causing this population.
+This behavior is apparent in satellites B and D of Figure~\ref{fig:torqued_orbits}, where large spikes in $\ell$ occur near apocentres, some of which are beyond $R_{\rm 200m,host}$.
 These rapid increases in $\ell$ are caused by rapid increases in the tangential velocities, which typically were of order $\delta \upsilon \approx 30 \kmsi$.

 Other satellite mergers with the MW-mass host also can significantly alter the global potential, resulting in orbit perturbations.
 We investigated correlations of both $\tperimin$ and $\tperirec$ with the lookback times of mergers, with stellar mass ratios of $\gtrsim 1:100$, and did not find a clear correlation between these times.
-We also investigated correlations of these pericenter metrics with various metrics of host formation times including: the lookback times of when the host galaxy formed 90 per cent of its stellar mass \citep[see][for a table of values]{Gandhi22}, the lookback times of when the host formed 10 per cent of its halo mass, and the lookback time of when the host galaxy's growth transitioned from being dominated by mergers to in-situ formation \citep{Santistevan20}.
+We also investigated correlations of these pericentre metrics with various metrics of host formation times including: the lookback times of when the host galaxy formed 90 per cent of its stellar mass \citep[see][for a table of values]{Gandhi22}, the lookback times of when the host formed 10 per cent of its halo mass, and the lookback time of when the host galaxy's growth transitioned from being dominated by mergers to in-situ formation \citep{Santistevan20}.
 We find no significant correlations with these formation metrics.

-To investigate whether satellites with growing pericenters have biased orbits, both throughout their history and today, Figure~\ref{fig:torqued_mstar} shows several orbital properties versus stellar mass, for satellites with growing pericenters, all satellites, and all satellites with $N_{\rm peri} > 1$ but with shrinking pericenters, that is, with $\dperimin = \dperirec$.
+To investigate whether satellites with growing pericentres have biased orbits, both throughout their history and today, Figure~\ref{fig:torqued_mstar} shows several orbital properties versus stellar mass, for satellites with growing pericentres, all satellites, and all satellites with $N_{\rm peri} > 1$ but with shrinking pericentres, that is, with $\dperimin = \dperirec$.
 The top left panel shows the lookback time of infall into the MW-mass halo.
 Compared to the total sample, as expected, both sub-samples with $\Nperi > 1$ fell in typically $\gtrsim 1 - 2 \Gyr$ earlier.
-However, among the population with $\Nperi > 1$, we find no significant differences between those with growing versus shrinking pericenters, so infall time does not correlate with having a growing pericenter.
+However, among the population with $\Nperi > 1$, we find no significant differences between those with growing versus shrinking pericentres, so infall time does not correlate with having a growing pericentre.